GFDRR/caribbean-rooftop-classification/README.md

 <div align="center">

 # Digital Earth for a Resilient Caribbean
-Data Fusion of Post-disaster Aerial Imagery and LiDAR Data for Rooftop Classification using Convolutional Neural Networks
+Data Fusion of Post-disaster Aerial Imagery and LiDAR Data for Rooftop Classification using CNNs

 </div>